 The MTA input queue in each post office (post_office\wpcsin) is the same as the POA output queue.
 The MTA picks up user messages deposited there by the POA and transfers them to other domains and post offices.

-The databases for managing libraries are stored in the gwdms directory and its subdirectories in the post office.
+The databases for managing libraries are stored in the gwdms folder and its subfolders in the post office.

 The dmsh.db file is a database shared by all libraries in the post office.
 It contains information about where each library in the post office is located.

-Each library has its own subdirectory in the gwdms directory.
-In each library directory, the dmxxnn01-FF.db files contain information specific to that library, such as document properties and what users have rights to access the library.
+Each library has its own subfolder in the gwdms folder.
+In each library folder, the dmxxnn01-FF.db files contain information specific to that library, such as document properties and what users have rights to access the library.